0glabs/0g-da-client/docs/security/encoding.md

 ## Overall Requirements

-Within ZGDA, blobs are encoded so that they can be scalably distributed among the DA nodes.
-The ZGDA encoding module is designed to meet the following security requirements:
+Within 0G DA, blobs are encoded so that they can be scalably distributed among the DA nodes.
+The 0G DA encoding module is designed to meet the following security requirements:

 1. Adversarial tolerance for DA nodes: We need to have tolerance to arbitrary adversarial behavior by DA nodes up to some threshold, which is discussed in other sections.
 Note that simple sharding approaches such as duplicating slices of the blob data have good tolerance to random node dropout, but poor tolerance to worst-case adversarial behavior.
 2. Adversarial tolerance for disperser: We do not want to put trust assumptions on the encoder or rely on fraud proofs to detect if an encoding is done incorrectly.